 Albania: Insider tip 2026: Europe's cheapest holiday destination

-Albania is the Europe's best-kept secret – still.
-The combination of crystal-clear beaches With its Caribbean-like atmosphere, dramatic Albanian Alps, UNESCO World Heritage sites, and prices 40-50 times lower than neighboring Greece and Italy, Albania is arguably the most exciting travel destination in Europe in 2026.
+Albania is Europe's best-kept secret – for now.
+The combination of crystal-clear, Caribbean-like beaches, dramatic Albanian Alps, UNESCO World Heritage sites, and prices 40–50% lower than in neighboring Greece and Italy makes Albania arguably the most exciting travel destination in Europe in 2026.
 I traveled through the country for several weeks in both 2023 and 2024 – once by campervan from north to south, and once as a backpacker along the Riviera.
-Albania has developed massively in both years: improved infrastructure, more accommodation, better roads, yet still authentic.
-In this guide, I'll show you the complete Albania map with all regions, the best Round trip route for 7, 10 or 14 days, which most beautiful beaches of the Albanian Riviera (which you will prefer to Greece), Package holiday alternatives for a truly individual holiday, my Insider tips and everything related to the question: Is a holiday in Albania dangerous?
+Albania has developed massively in both years: improved infrastructure, more accommodations, better roads, but still authentic.
+In this guide, I'll show you the complete map of Albania with all its regions, the best road trip route for 7, 10, or 14 days, the most beautiful beaches of the Albanian Riviera (which you'll prefer to Greece), package tour alternatives for a truly independent vacation, my insider tips, and everything you need to know about the question: Is it dangerous to travel to Albania?

 - Route through Albania: Shkodra → Albanian Alps (Theth) → Tirana → Berat → Gjirokastra → Saranda → Ksamil – 650 km in 7, 10 or 14 days, depending on your pace.